mikijov/boffin/README.md

     - moved
     - changed
     - deleted
-aether import - import new and changed files from the remote repo --stage - import files into a staging directory rather in-place --delete - delete local files that have been deleted remotely
+boffin import - import new and changed files from the remote repo --stage - import files into a staging directory rather in-place --delete - delete local files that have been deleted remotely